Dekopon (Citrus reticulata ‘Shiranui’)

-Dekopon (Citrus reticulata ‘Shiranui’) is a seedless mandarin variety, that is a cross between the Ponkan or Chinese honey orange (Citrus poonensis) and the Kiyomi (Citrus unshiu × sinensis).
+Dekopon (Citrus reticulata ‘Shiranui’) is a sweet, seedless mandarin hybrid that was developed by crossing the Ponkan or Chinese honey orange (Citrus poonensis) with the Kiyomi (Citrus unshiu × sinensis).

-Dekopon produces large fruit ranging from 8 – 10 cm in diameter, with a round shape and a distinct bulge on the top that is sometimes referred to as a top knot.
+The fruit of the dekopon ranges from 8-10 cm in diameter, with a round shape and a distinct bulge on the top that is sometimes referred to as a top knot.
 The bumpy skin is bright orange and approximately 4.8 mm thick, and beneath is a thin layer of pith, which protects the delicate hesperidium (sectioned) pith.

 Dekopon is a portmanteau made up of deko which means bump or uneven and pon, in reference to the ponkan mandarin.